sandeshkharat87/laptop-pricepredict/README.md

-# laptop-pricepredict
+# Laptop Price Predictor
-Website to predict the laptop price based on the specifications
+Website to predict the laptop price based on its specifications

 ### Deployed WebApp link
 https://wpnx-laptop.herokuapp.com/